Child Development Perspectives

 The majority of published articles are commissioned by CDP’s editorial staff.
-However, authors with ideas for a possible submission are encouraged to submit a proposal.
+However, authors with ideas for a possible submission are encouraged to contact the editor.
 Please review the full Submission Guidelines for more information.

 CDP does not publish articles that report new empirical findings.

 View Issues Online

 SRCD members receive full digital access Child Development Perspectives.
 If you are an SRCD member and would like to access the publication, please log in to your SRCD member account at the top of the page and proceed to the journal via the links below.
 If you continue to experience problems accessing the full articles, switch web browsers and log in again.
 Not an SRCD member?
 Learn more about the benefits of membership and join today.

 For Authors & Reviewers

 Change in CDP Editorial Policy

 Child Development Perspectives (CDP) emphasizes brief, well synthesized reviews of research, typically focusing on emerging lines of inquiry in developmental science.
 Most articles appearing in CDP are commissioned by editorial staff, but authors who wish to submit may submit full papers (rather than abbreviated proposals) for consideration to CDP.
 If you are unsure about the suitability of your topic for the journal, please email the incoming Editor, Judith Smetana, at firstname.lastname@example.org.

 CDP App Now Available in the Apple App Store